-CGMCG performs at Equifest
+CGMCG Performs at Equifest

-The 1st Infantry Division’s Commanding General's Mounted Color Guard participates in the Equifest in Salina, KS on March 18, 2022.
-The Commanding General’s Mounted Color Guard performed a Tactical Demonstration for all to see during their segment of Equifest.
+The 1st Infantry Division’s Commanding General's Mounted Color Guard posts the colors during an event in Salina, KS on March 18, 2022.
+The Commanding General’s Mounted Color Guard posted the colors at Equifest during the National Anthem.

 |Date Taken: